Legal Counsel Office of Legal Obligations- Associate

 Work with a global regulatory change monitoring team to monitor, identify and document changes in applicable laws in the Argentina, Brazil, Chile, Colombia, Mexico and Peru.

 Research and analyze laws, rules, regulations and other legal and regulatory developments, as well as, prior project work in order to promote evergreen efforts of the Program, focusing on quality assurance and consistency.

 Participate on cross-functional teams to develop and maintain legal obligations.

 Collaborate with appropriate product area lawyers to enhance consistency of legal positions.

-Provide written summaries of obligations and changes to existing laws, rules and regulations.
+Provide written analysis of legal requirements and changes to existing laws, rules and regulations, in English and Portuguese.

 Work collaboratively with Compliance, Risk, and Control Management teams responsible for Regulatory Change Management.

 Send alerts to and / or advise Legal staff, business colleagues, and control partners regarding regulatory changes and required actions.